OpenFlex/xara-cairo/README.md

 - No more splash screen
 - Exclude files from the repo that are auto-generated or copied
 - Builds on Ubuntu 12, Debian 6.0, FreeBSD 9.0 and OpenBSD 5.1

+(ed44)

+- fix the colorline in the HSV coloreditor
+- fix PNG/JPEG bitmap import/handling

 History
 -------